 It begins in our elementary schools-

-- Full-day Pre-K, regardless of income or language
+- Full-day Pre-K at all elementary schools, regardless of income or language

 - Truly individualized instruction